Books to Read in 2021

 At first I was just going to share my most recent reads, but I will be updating this post throughout the year with my favorite books!
 Since I read about one a week, this will be updated often!

-Update July 5 2021: I have just added 7 new books to the list!
-Also, currently reading the brand new Alex Michaelides book, Maidens, and will give you an update soon!
+Update August 2021: I have just added 7 new books to the list!

 The Midnight Library by Matt Haig